-Cooking classes Atlanta: these offer the opportunity to learn something new!
-Maybe with someone you love, like your spouse or your kiddos.
+Cooking classes Atlanta: These fun classes offer the opportunity to learn something new, maybe with someone you love, like your spouse or your kiddos.
 The best part – you don’t have to clean up the mess!

 February brings chocolate classes, couples classes, and hands-on brunch creations.
 Try pasta, wines, or ethnic flavors in March — every month is filled with tempting treasures and lots of fun!
 Kid’s classes and camps are also available for children as young as 6 years old.

-They’re known for their Italian cuisine made using fresh, seasonal, high quality ingredients, sourced from local, humane, ecological and organic farms as much as possible.
+Bellina Alimentari is known for their Italian cuisine made using fresh, seasonal, high quality ingredients, sourced from local, humane, ecological and organic farms as much as possible.
 Did you know they also offer cooking classes?

 This boutique cooking school is in O4W, diagonal to Krog Street Market.
 The owners love to show how much fun cooking can be, even if you hate it.
 While classes on the main calendar are not suitable for children, they often offer kiddo classes (for ages 12 and older), so be on the lookout.
-DISCOUNT CLASSES HERE.

 Enjoy classes from celebrity chefs, learn basic and advanced techniques, wine pairing and more at Publix’s Apron Cooking School.
 Classes work for couples, but there are also teen and kiddo classes for those as young as 8 years old.
 The Georgia cooking school location is in Alpharetta.